obinnakenan/my-first-branch-created/README.md

-# my first trial project
+# my first branch created
 i created a branch and push it on local repository